norman713/StudyPal01/README.md

 Real-time chat and message streaming

-User mentions and interactive collaboration
+User mentions for collaborative interaction

 Push notifications for reminders and events

-Clean, responsive, and user-centered UI
+Clean, responsive, and user-centered interface

 🛠️ Getting Started

-1. Install dependencies
+Install dependencies

 npm install

-2. Start the development server npx expo start
+Start the development server

+npx expo start

-You can run the app on:
+You can run the application on:

 Android Emulator